OmkarAcharekar/Netflix_Clone/README.md

 * InApp subscription.
   -  Added Inapp subscription so that only users who paid for service can view those.

-*
+* Modern UI.
-  - he most beautiful, modern and amazing Mobile UI Design is right
+  -  The most beautiful, modern and amazing Netflix Mobile UI Design

 ## How To Use